Roadmap

 What's not on the roadmap

-- AI model lock-in — quint-code works with any MCP-compatible AI tool.
+- AI model lock-in — haft works with any MCP-compatible AI tool.
 We don't pick your model.

-- Prescriptive methodology — quint-code provides structure, not opinions.
+- Prescriptive methodology — haft provides structure, not opinions.
 Use as much or as little of the FPF cycle as fits your workflow.

 Want to contribute?